About California's cap-and-trade program

 California has dedicated a significant portion of this funding to lifting up Disadvantaged Communities — areas identified by the state as having disproportionately borne the burden of pollution, racism, and disinvestment.
 The California Environmental Protection Agency (CalEPA) has created a screening methodology — CalEnviroScreen — to identify which communities are defined as Disadvantaged Communities.

-California state law SB 535 requires that at least 10% of all auction proceeds in the cap-and-trade program be spent within Disadvantaged Communities, and that at least 25% of proceeds be spent in ways that benefit these communities.
+California state law contains fairly rigorous requirements for GGRF revenues to be spent in ways that help low-income households and disadvantaged communities.
+This includes requirements that at least 25% of all auction proceeds in the cap-and-trade program be spent within disadvantaged communities in ways that benefit its residents, and that at least 5% of proceeds be spent in ways that benefit low-income households or communities throughout the state.
 This commitment provides a model for climate protection that is rooted in justice and considers improving quality of life as a primary strategy for success.

 California's comprehensive climate policies